ViewComponent/view_component/docs/logo.md

 ## Usage

-Use these marks to refer to the ViewComponent project in a way that does not claim endorsement or association.
+Use these marks to refer to the ViewComponent project in a way that doesn't claim endorsement or association.

 Don't use these marks in a commercial setting to infer that a product or service is endorsed or associated with ViewComponent without permission.